benhoyt/cdnupload/README.rst

 How it works
 ============

-cdnupload is primarily a **command-line tool** that uploads the static files to a CDN (well, really the CDN's origin server).
+cdnupload is primarily a **command-line tool** that uploads your site's static files to a CDN (well, really the CDN's origin server).
 It optionally generates a JSON "key mapping" that maps filename to destination key.
 The destination key is the filename with a hash in it based on the file's contents.
 This allows you to set up the CDN to cache your static files aggresively, with an essentially infinite expiry time (max age).

 (For a brief introduction to what a CDN is and why you might want to use one, `see the CDN section on the cdnupload homepage. <https://cdnupload.com/#cdn>`_)